Adlemas/Cobold/README.md

 # Cobold Assessment

-&emsp;This is solution for assessment from Cobold about five friends and splitting money between them.
+This is solution for assessment from Cobold about five friends and splitting money between them.

 | Date     | Person | Expense | Split between |
 |----------|--------|---------|---------------|